veltzer/demos-python/src/examples/long/web_server/README.md

+# Web server in python

 This is a demo of a simple webserver in python.

 what can it handle?
-- static html files.
+* static html files.
-- simulation of dynamic content (.esp).
+* simulation of dynamic content (.esp).
-- can list directory contents.
+* can list directory contents.
-- can do file uploads.
+* can do file uploads.